WGLab/dragonstar2019/day1_bam_vcf/Practice_Linux_commands.md

 SN      0       number of multiallelic SNP sites:       0
 ```

+Among the 8 variants, 7 are SNPs and 1 is an indel.

+Of couse, BCF has more advanced functions, you can probably explore these advanced functions yourself using the manuals at [here](http://www.htslib.org/doc/bcftools.html).
+In later exercises, we will come back to bcftools again to compare VCF files.

 ### For other practice

 To do other tutorial, you might need to run `conda deactivate` to get out of the base environment.
-You might have errors if you do not deactivate the environment.
+You might have errors if you do not deactivate the environment first.

 ### Use genome browser and Ensembl to retrieve gene annotation information

+The UCSC Genome Browser (which we used above) and the Ensembl Genome Browser are probably the most widely used web servers to retrieve genomic feature information and visualize the various genomic features.

-We prepared a few slides illustrating how to download information from commonly used genomics web servers to download annotation information for genes and transcripts.
-You can open this PPT file and follow instructions there to finish the exercise and get more familiar with these two web sites.
+We prepared a few slides illustrating how to download information from these commonly used genomics web servers to download annotation information for genes and transcripts.
+You can open this PDF file and follow instructions there to finish the exercise and get more familiar with these two web sites.

 The file can be downloaded from [download_annotation.pdf](download_annotation.pdf).